ocean-next/eNATL60/03_production.md

 ## Computing resources

-Short description of Marenostrum at BSC and of the context of PRACE call.
-Explain how CINES has helped with the storage
+Short description of Marenostrum at BSC and of the context of PRACE 16th call.
+Project : ReSuMPTiOn (Revealing SubMesoscale Processes and Turbulence in the Ocean).
+Explain how CINES has helped with the storage.

 ## Preprocessing